 Seventeen-year-old Dora Lockhart can’t wait for her parents to cruise off around the world.
 Bon voyage.
-It’s fine they’re leaving Dora and her brother, Sam, behind.
-Honestly!
-Because Dora will be backpacking and canoeing with her Girl Scout troop for two glorious weeks.
+It’s fine they’re leaving Dora and her fifteen-year-old brother, Sam, behind.
+Because Dora will be on her own wilderness adventure specifically designed for advanced Girl Scouts trained in backpacking and canoeing.

-Terrified Marie’s officer boyfriend will arrest her, Dora panics and blackmails Sam into helping her stuff Marie’s body in the downstairs freezer.
+Convinced someone’s trying to frame her for murder (she packed that knife!), Dora panics and blackmails Sam into helping her stuff Marie’s body in the downstairs freezer.
 She’s in major violation of the Girl Scout Law—and maybe for nothing.
-Because the body disappears.
-Either Marie’s a walking icicle, or someone’s playing a seriously disturbed prank on them.
-They’re not waiting to find out.
-She and Sam skip town and go into hiding.
-They have to figure out who knows their secret before they end up on ice.
+When Dora receives a text from Marie’s phone (Your secret’s not safe with me), she and Sam must figure out whether Marie’s a walking icicle or the killer’s playing a seriously disturbed prank on them before they end up on ice.

 YOUR SECRET’S NOT SAFE WITH ME is a 61,000-word contemporary young adult novel that will appeal to fans of “Don’t Tell Mom the Babysitter’s Dead” and KILL THE BOY BAND.